annaglyph/ESP8266-Stepper-Motor-Filament-Winder/README.md

-# 🎛️ ESP8266 Stepper Motor Filament Winder
+# 🎛️ Stepper Motor Filament Winder (ESP8266 + A4988)

-This MicroPython-based project runs on an ESP8266 (e.g., Wemos D1 Mini) and controls a stepper motor via an A4988 driver to wind 3D printer filament from one spool to another.
+A MicroPython-based controller for winding 3D printer filament between spools using a stepper motor.
+This script runs on an ESP8266 (like a D1 Mini) with an A4988 driver.

 It includes hardware input for:
 - A **momentary button** for start/stop, speed and direction control.
 [Tact Button Switch 2 Pin DIP](https://amzn.eu/d/8XbbaUR)